j-m/grid/SECURITY.md

 ## Supported Versions

-Currently no versions of this project will recieve security patches.
+Currently no versions of this project will receive security patches.
 You should still report vulnerabilities, we will implement a fix, but the fix will not be back-ported to older versions.

 | Version | Supported          |
 | ------- | ------------------ |